Birational Invariance in Punctured Log Gromov-Witten Theory: Proof of Main Theorems

 By the above proposition, the obstruction theory for $\mathscr{M}_\gamma \rightarrow \mathfrak{M}_\gamma$ also acts as an obstruction theory for the morphism $\mathscr{M}_\gamma \rightarrow \mathfrak{M}_{\gamma \rightarrow \tau}$.
 In order to prove Theorems \ref{mthm1} and \ref{mthm2}, we must show $\mathfrak{M}_{\gamma \rightarrow \tau} \rightarrow \mathfrak{M}_\tau$ is proper, idealized log \'etale, DM type, and understand the generic strata in $\mathfrak{M}_\tau$ and $\mathfrak{M}_{\gamma \rightarrow \tau}$.

 \begin{proposition} $s: \mathfrak{M}_{\gamma\rightarrow \tau} \rightarrow \mathfrak{M}_{\tau}$ is proper. \end{proposition}

-\begin{proof} After recalling the construction of $\mathfrak{M}_{\gamma \rightarrow \tau}$ at the start of Section $4$, $\mathfrak{M}_{\gamma \rightarrow \tau}$ is a closed substack of a log \'etale morphism induced by a pullback of a subdivision of an Artin fan.
-Since a subdivision by \cite{bir_GW} Theorem $2.4.1$ is proper, and proper morphisms are preserved under pullback and restriction to closed substacks, the conclusion follows.
+\begin{proof} After recalling the construction of $\mathfrak{M}_{\gamma \rightarrow \tau}$ at the start of Section $4$, $\mathfrak{M}_{\gamma \rightarrow \tau}$ is a closed substack of the domain of a log \'etale morphism induced by a pullback of a subdivision of an Artin fan.
+Since a subdivision by \cite{bir_GW} Theorem $2.4.1$ is proper, and proper morphisms are preserved under pullback and restriction to closed substacks, the conclusion follows. \end{proof}